-Shale CEO calls out industry for Permian Basin gas flaring
+Pioneer Natural CEO calls out shale industry for Permian Basin gas flaring

 The Texas portion of the Permian’s Delaware Basin accounted for 40% of the field’s flaring and venting, Rystad said.

+Several oil and gas companies have pledged to limit leaks of methane, a potent greenhouse gas, and to reducing flaring and venting.

-Reporting by Jennifer Hiller in Houston; Editing by Marguerita Choy
+Reporting by Jennifer Hiller in Houston; Editing by Marguerita Choy and Leslie Adler